top of page

 3. Moving Forward

 Now, imagine playing a synthesizer's patch that gradually morphs and evolves into something else as you play it.
 That would be cool, right?
-I like when designing presets for my soundbanks using macros, as by controlling various parameters of a patch all at the same time works wonders for transforming sounds and making them more compelling, fluid and less static.
-The beauty of sound and music afterall is arguably that it evolves through time.
+I like when designing presets for my soundbanks using macros, as controlling various parameters of a patch all at the same time works wonders for transforming sounds and making them more compelling, fluid, and less static.
+The beauty of sound and music after all is arguably that it evolves through time.

 For this scenario in Ableton Live instrument racks are fantastic tools because you can create multiple parallel chains (as we saw in The Art Of Generative Music topic) and map them to different 'zones', called by the chain selector: